microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraLifecyclePolicyGroup.md

 ## Description

-the Remove-EntraLifecyclePolicyGroup cmdlet removes a group from a lifecycle policy in Microsoft Entra ID.
+The Remove-EntraLifecyclePolicyGroup cmdlet removes a group from a lifecycle policy in Microsoft Entra ID.

 ## Examples